SovereignCloudStack/docs/dev-docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 You may use this content or the file to provide it as a secret.
 You just have to update the `<name>` and the `<fieldname>` part.

-**NOTE!** The secret name has to be unique across all projects, so if you are unsure, it's best to disambiguate via a prefix or suffix that is related to the name of your repository.
+The secret name has to be unique across all projects.
+Because of this, we have a naming convention in the `SovereignCloudStack` organisation that ensures that a secret has a unique name.

+There is only one secret per Zuul configuration per project.
+This secret always has a name in the form `SECRET_REPOSITORY_NAME`.
+If a secret in the `SovereignCloudStack/k8s-cluster-api-provider` repository is to be used, it is given the name `SECRET_K8S_CLUSTER_API_PROVIDER`.
+The name of the repository is always written in capital letters.
+A minus is replaced with an underscore.
+Any number of values (`<fieldname>: !encrypted/pkcs1-oaep`) can then be assigned to this one secret.

 Official documentation: